LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Fine-Grained Localization

-\textbf{Affinity.} LOCATER bases its fine-grained location prediction on the concept of \emph{affinity} which models relationships between devices and rooms. \squishlist \item \emph{Room affinity}: $\vAffinity[{\vDevice[i],\vRoom[j],t_q}]$ denotes the affinity between a device $\vDevice[i]$ and a room $\vRoom$ (i.e., the chance of $\vDevice[i]$ being located in $\vRoom[j]$ at time $t_q$), given the region $g_{k}$ in which $d_i$ is located at time $t_q$.
+\textbf{Affinity.} LOCATER's location prediction is based on the concept of \emph{affinity} which models relationships between devices and rooms. \squishlist \item \emph{Room affinity}: $\vAffinity[{\vDevice[i],\vRoom[j],t_q}]$ denotes the affinity between a device $\vDevice[i]$ and a room $\vRoom$ (i.e., the chance of $\vDevice[i]$ being located in $\vRoom[j]$ at time $t_q$), given the region $g_{k}$ in which $d_i$ is located at time $t_q$.

 \item \emph{Group affinity}: $\alpha(D,\vRoom[j],t_q)$ represents the affinity of a set of devices $D$ to be in a room $\vRoom[j]$ at time $t_q$ (i.e., the chance of all devices in $D$ being located in $\vRoom[j]$ at $t_q$), given that device $d_i \in D$ is located in region $g_{k}$ at time $t_q$. \squishend